shurman/EVMIndexService/README.md

 $ docker run -itd --name evmindexer -p 8000:8000 evmindeximg
 ```

+## Execution
-* Login container
+* Login created container
 ```bash
 $ docker exec -it evmindexer bash
 ```

-## Execution
-* Login created container, and run

 ### Before Runnning
 * **Warning:** Any security protection is not invovled, including DB password (default empty), firewall rule (default open), DDOS, and so on.
 Security should be concerned before using in production environment.
 * Services use local mysql to store data.
-You may change to other database by configuring in `src/dbstruct.go`
+You may change to other database by configuring in `/go/src/dbstruct.go`
 ```bash
 UserName     string = "root"
 Password     string = ""